lawson-tanner/pyavc/README.md

 ## Acknowledgments

-`pyavc` would not be possible without the [pyavb library by mjiggidy](https://github.com/mjiggidy/pyavb), itself a fork of the [pyavb library by markreidvfx](https://github.com/markreidvfx/pyavb), which provided so many useful hints - as it turns out, AVC files are constructed much like AVB files.
+`pyavc` would not be possible without the [pyavb library by markreidvfx](https://github.com/markreidvfx/pyavb), which provided so many useful hints.
+As it turns out, AVC files are constructed much like AVB files.
 Who would have thought?